Editing services for independent and self-publishing authors

 Do you have a budget for editing?

-After that, I’ll send you a simple contract outlining the work so we both know what to expect.
+After this initial assessment, I’ll send you a proposal with a project rate and a timeline.
+If that looks good, we’ll sign a simple contract outlining the work so we both know what to expect.

 Rates